Phuket by Canoe

 “Lie as still as you can, lie as low as you can,” my guide whispered as he slowly navigated us into the weave of tunnels.
-I kept calm and still as I watched the cave close in on me, sharp rocks dangled inches from the tip of my nose.
+I kept calm canoeing around Phuket and still as I watched the cave close in on me, sharp rocks dangled inches from the tip of my nose.

 “This is too narrow.
 I am going to have to let some air go.”

 As my guide, Souk, gently deflated the canoe with his hands, I should have felt alarmed.
 The deeper we pushed ourselves into the limestone caves the further the canoe shrunk, and molded itself against the sharp rocks and squeezed through this narrow tunnel.
-The end was imminent, I envisaged that one of the rocks would pierce the thick rubber coating mercilessly, and both of us would drown in the darkness.
+The end looked imminent.
+I envisaged that one of the rocks would pierce the thick rubber coating mercilessly, and both of us would drown in the darkness.

 I was however, feeling surprisingly calm.
-Above us colonies of small furry bats hung swaying on their hind claws, squeaking and fidgeting among themselves, staring at us with their beady eyes, mocking our attempt.
+Above us colonies of small furry bats hung swaying on their hind claws.
+They began squeaking and fidgeting among themselves, staring at us with their beady eyes, mocking our attempt.
 Everything was silent; the only sound came from the hissing of air escaping from the rubber under my weight.
 A chilly draft eerily whispered through the tunnels and Souk’s face suddenly broke into a laugh.
 Had he gone mad?

 “It’s air!
 Do you feel it?
 We are here!”